tuckerweibell/recipe/src/components/EzCard/EzCard.md

 - use `imageSrc` to provide an image URL
 - use `imagePosition` to provide an optional image position; `left`, `right`, `top`, or responsive e.g. `{base: 'top', medium: 'left'}`.
+- use `imageMaxHeight` to constrain the max image height.
+When using this option, if the image's aspect ratio does not match the aspect ratio of its box, the image will be clipped to fit the available space.
+This option is available for `imagePosition="top"` only.
+- use `imageMaxWidth` to constrain the max image width.
+This option is available with `imagePosition="left"` and `imagePosition="right"`.

 ```jsx
 <EzPage>